VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

                     eval = Minimax(board, ct, player, turn.Other(), depth + 1).score;
                     board.UndoMove();

-                    // Is this the best move so far? if (turn == player && eval > selectedMove.score)
+                    // If we're maximizing, is this the best move so far? if (turn == player && eval > selectedMove.score) {
-                    {
                         // If so, keep it
                         selectedMove = (new FutureMove(i, shape), eval);
                     }
-                    else if (turn == player.Other() && eval < selectedMove.score)
+                    // Otherwise, if we're minimizing, is this the worst move so far? else if (turn == player.Other() && eval < selectedMove.score) {
-                    {
                         // If so, keep it